DoggyCode/EBSystemStorage/README.md

 # EBSystemStorage
 Easy way to save small pieces of code in your application!
-This is designed for Swift :D
+This is designed for Swift, hopefully being rewritten in Java shortly @DoggyCode :D

 #Save Data
 ```